uzzielvz/uzzielvz/README.md

 A **Software Engineering student** and currently a **Software Engineering and Data Intern at a financial company in Mexico**.

 I spend most of my time working with **Python**, especially handling and processing data at work.
-I also have a lot of experience with **React** for web applications, some **TypeScript**, and **Java** from school projects.
+I also have a lot of experience with **React** and **TypeScript** for web applications, some **Java** and **C++** from school projects.

-I enjoy building tools and automations that make workflows easier, experimenting with new technologies, and tackling challenging problems.
+I love building systems and tools that make people's lives easier, exploring new technologies, new experiences, and solving challenging problems.
 ---